rohit-dudhal/Movie_Recommender/README.md

 # Movie Recommender Engine Using Colaborative Filtering
 ## Code Specifications
       1) Use of Content Based filtering is also possible as per test score.
-      2) Here Cosine Similarity is used to find similarity between features.

 ## Working
       1) Work on users input.